 (fall and spring semesters only)

 All non-married students under the age of 23 at the time of registration who are enrolled for six or more credit hours per semester and do not live at home are required to live in University residence halls and participate in the board plan.
-Students who are enrolled for five or less credit hours, are 23 years of age or older, have a previous baccalaureate degree, or have been previously married who desire to live in University residence halls may do so subject to permission from the Center of Student Development.
-Those not taking classes also need approval from the Center of Student Development to live in University residence halls.
-The residency requirement does not apply to students enrolled for Mini-Term, Summer I, or Summer II.
+Students who are enrolled for five or less credit hours, are 23 years of age or older, have a previous baccalaureate degree, or have been previously married who desire to live in University residence halls may do so subject to permission from the Center for Student Development.
+Those not taking classes also need approval from the Center for Student Development to live in University residence halls.
+The residency requirement does not apply to students enrolled for Summer terms.
 Exceptions to this policy are made for unusual cases only.
 Single students may qualify for an exception based on the following criteria:

 - Living at home with parents in the Nashville area.